fbpx

 Koorda Drive In Double Header!

 The Koorda Drive In is one of only three Drive-In Movie Cinemas that are still operating in WA.
-On Saturday the 21st of September a double header will be playing at the drive in, which is now presented via a high quality modern digital projector.
+This September a double header will be playing at the drive in, which is now presented via a high quality modern digital projector.
 Entry is only $12 for Adults, $6 for kids and children under 3 are admitted free.

 The gates and canteen (offering burgers, hot chips, pies, popcorn, chocolates and drinks) both open at 6pm and the first movie starts at 7pm.
 At the time of writing the two movies are still being finalised, however you can call the Koorda CRC on 9684 1081 for an update and for further details as the date approaches.
 The Koorda CRC run double header movies at the drive in every month, and have even presented special movie screenings for groups who have requested particular movie showings in advance.